 The holy grail of allergy-friendly breakfasts: Vegan French Toast!
 When made with gluten free bread, this delicious recipe is also gluten free and peanut free

 Vegan french toast made with gluten free and yeast free brown rice bread

 What’s so big about french toast you might ask?
 Well, nothing I suppose, unless you can’t eat eggs and bread, then making french toast that actually tastes good can be a very big deal!
-I found a recipe for French Toast from Living Without.com and decided to give it a try.
+I found a recipe for French Toast from Living Without.com (now called Gluten Free and More) and decided to give it a try.

 I have made egg-free french toast before with a batter made with flour, but it had too many starches together in one recipe for my taste.
 The recipe featured on Living Without uses chia seeds, not flour, to make the batter, so this recipe was perfect.

 I used 2 kinds of bread for this recipe: for my French Toast I used the Ener-G brand Brown Rice Yeast-Free bread and for my kids I used 100% whole wheat bread.
 Because I followed the recipe closely, I will just share the recipe link so the original recipe creator gets credit!
 Here are the changes I made: